 Superior Interior Space and Comfort

-The Mercedes Sprinter often offers more inside space than similar Transit models.
-(Mercedes-Benz) This space edge becomes key for certain types of van life:
+The Mercedes Sprinter often offers more inside space than close Transit models.
+(Mercedes-Benz) This space edge turns into a key point for certain types of van life:

-Width Perks: The extra inside width in Sprinters allows for more cozy bed layouts, especially for couples who want a true queen-size sleeping area.
+Width Perks: The extra inside width in Sprinters allows for more cozy bed layouts, mainly for couples who want a true queen-size sleeping area.

 The Vansmith Approach: Our DUO and FAMILY layouts take full use of Sprinter inside size, creating spacious feels that are harder to achieve in Transit platforms.